myDevicesIoT/integrations-docs/docs/webhook/README.md

 ### Creating a new Webhook
 Use the following steps to setup your new webhook on the IoT in a Box side.

-* Log into your account on the IoT in a Box portal or using the mobile app.
+1. Log into your account on the **IoT in a Box portal** or using the mobile app.
-* Select the Integrations option and then select the Webhook integration.
+2. Select the **Integrations** option and then select the **Webhook** integration.
-* Enter the following information to complete the integration:
+3. Enter the following information to complete the integration:
-  - Name: Enter a name for this integration.
+    - **Name**: Enter a name for this integration.
 In case you have multiple integrations, this will help uniquely identify it in the list.
-  - Url: Enter the URL that you would like to be called in response to IoT in a Box updates.
+    - **Url**: Enter the URL that you would like to be called in response to IoT in a Box updates.

 After saving the Integration, you will see it shown in your list of integrations.